emilis/stark/README.md

-#   Stark - a MPC web factory
+#   Stark – MPC compiler for the Web

-Currently a static site generator from Multi-Part Components.

 **Status:** This is a work in progress.
 A lot of rough edges.
-Also don't expect any backwards compatibility between versions.
+Also don't expect much backwards compatibility between versions.

 ## Installation